Wayne Stenehjem: Controversies

 In 2014, Agent Arnie Rummel, who worked under the North Dakota Bureau of Criminal Investigation, under the supervision of the Attorney General's office, was charged in Dickey County District Court with two misdemeanors.
 Business owner Darrell Schrum accused Rummel of violating his constitutional rights when the BCI damaged personal property and seized Schrum's payloader and transported it out of state.
 Rummel had secured a warrant to seize the equipment, suspected as stolen, and Stenehjem's office defended Rummel in the long-running dispute that ensued.

 Stenehjem said, "All he did was return a payloader that was stolen to the rightful owner."
-But Schrum's attorney argued that the trucking company Rummel gave the loader to have no legal ownership and that the search warrant required Rummel only to deliver the loader to the court.
+But Schrum's attorney argued that the trucking company Rummel gave the loader to had no legal ownership and that the search warrant required Rummel only to deliver the loader to the court.
 Rummel was found in contempt of court and the case resulted in a cash settlement for Schrum, as the payloader was found to have been unlawfully seized.

+While Attorney General, Stenehjem purportedly mislead investigators and deleted phone calls/ voicemails he received from Ray Holmberg who was investigated for, and later convicted of, engaging in child sex tourism.